 Everybody likes the Cheddar Bay Biscuits from Red Lobster, but I always found them very salty.
 So I decided to put my own spin on them.
-In this recipe you really get that wonderful fresh biscuit flavor without all the salt, and the cheese and bacon really come through to give you a tastier biscuit in my opinion.
+In this recipe, you really get that wonderful fresh biscuit flavor without all the salt, and the cheese and bacon really come through to give you a tastier biscuit in my opinion.
 In addition to cheddar, I use Colby Jack and smoked Gouda.
 The bacon adds this savory, smoky flavor that makes these biscuits perfect with seafood; for breakfast with eggs, grits, or ham; or just on their own.

-Recipes courtesy Rosie Mayes from “Super Soul Food with Cousin Rosie.”
+Excerpt courtesy Rosie Mayes from “Super Soul Food with Cousin Rosie.”

 Makes 12 small biscuits

 butter or shortening, for greasing